 - 1 Children in care i.e. children in the care of the Local Authority as defined in the Children Act 1989.
 This category includes 'looked after children' and children who have previously been looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2 Children with a sibling at the school at the time of admission. - 3 Children of staff at the school. - 4 Proximity to the school.
-This will be measured by the straight line distance from the pupil's home, to the main entrance point of the school using Richmond School Admissions' geographical information system.
+This will be measured by the straight line distance from the pupil's home, to the main entrance point of the school site as determined by the London Borough of Richmond's Geographical Information System.